ai4er-cdt/geograph/PYPI_README.md

 You can also visit the [Github repository](https://github.com/ai4er-cdt/geograph).

-See the [documentation](https://geograph.readthedocs.io/) for a full getting started guide.
+See the [documentation](https://geograph.readthedocs.io/) for a full getting started guide or check out the [binder](https://mybinder.org/v2/gh/ai4er-cdt/geograph/main?urlpath=lab%2Ftree%2Fnotebooks) for tutorials on how to get started .

 ## 3. Requirements

-GeoGraph is written in Python 3.8 and builds on [NetworkX](https://github.com/NetworkX/NetworkX), [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet) and many more packages.
+GeoGraph is written in Python 3.8 and builds on [NetworkX](https://github.com/NetworkX/NetworkX), [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet), [geopandas](https://geopandas.org/), [rasterio](https://rasterio.readthedocs.io/en/latest/) and many more packages.
 See the [requirements directory](./requirements) for a full list of dependencies.

 ## 4. Documentation